dalikewara/strgo/README.md

 This is an example to validate a `username` string:

-- `username` may only contain alphanumeric characters, underscores and periods
+- `username` can only contain alphanumeric characters, underscores and periods
 - its length must be greater than 2 and not more than 20
 - special character must be followed by at least one alphanumeric character
 - prefix and suffix cannot be a special character